 Living with a mental illness can make it seem as though life is impossible, unfair, or feel as though one’s life has been completely taken away from them at times.
 One also may feel like they can never win over their illness or even begin to know what feels real to them anymore.
-These are normal feelings to experience when having a mental illness such as bipolar disorder.
+These are normal feelings to experience when living with a mental illness such as bipolar disorder.

 Not one person will experience mental illness in the same way as another person will.
 Everyone who lives with a mental health condition has their own set of symptoms, triggers, and will even react very differently to medications than others might.
 This makes sense because everybody in this world is different.
 We are all wired and put together in our own, unique ways.
 We all deal with symptoms of depression, stress, anxiety, and mania differently.
 With having a diagnosis that is similar to others such as bipolar or depression, we will most certainly still have similar feelings, symptoms, and struggles as others, but nothing is ever exact.

 I have personally lived with mental illness my whole life and was first diagnosed at the young age of twelve.
 Over time, I began to accept the diagnosis of bipolar.
 It wasn’t until early 2011 that I had decided to help others who also struggle with mental illnesses by providing them with knowledge, support, and hope that I had discovered in myself over the years.